By Robert Covington

 Elevate is Toshiba’s unique approach to simplifying the interface experience for the average user who doesn’t want to master programming their copier.

 Through a consultative approach between the account executive (AE) and the client, Elevate allows the user to customize the MFP’s User Interface (UI) to suit their specific needs.
-Beginning with you first see, the background image can be personalized to reflect your business including your logo and more.
+Beginning with what you first see, the background image can be personalized to reflect your business including your logo and more.

 During the Elevate consultation, the AE seeks to identify routine tasks that users perform on their MFP and bring those front and center with one-touch access.
 This approach lets users focus on their core occupation and not get bogged down fumbling through the user interface.
 It’s a proven approach that minimizes MFP-related user mistakes and improves productivity.